 GeneCards Summary for SYN1 Gene

 SYN1 (Synapsin I) is a Protein Coding gene.
-Diseases associated with SYN1 include epilepsy, x-linked, with variable learning disabilities and behavior disorders and x-linked epilepsy - learning disabilities - behavior disorders.
-Among its related pathways are Neuroscience and Transmission across Chemical Synapses.
-GO annotations related to this gene include protein kinase binding and transporter activity.
-An important paralog of this gene is SYN3.
+Diseases associated with SYN1 include Epilepsy, X-Linked, With Variable Learning Disabilities And Behavior Disorders and Intellectual Developmental Disorder, X-Linked 50.
+Among its related pathways are Neurotransmitter Release Cycle and Monoamine Transport.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and transporter activity.
+An important paralog of this gene is SYN2.